ptomato/temporal-slides-in-progress/README.md

 <!--
   Thanks to Yulia and Felienne for inviting us to the research call and discussing how to make the survey more effective.
-  It's a mixture of mutiple choice questions that help us see where people are coming from (and weed out the nonsense responses) and free-form questions that are full of insights
+  It's a mixture of mutiple choice questions that help us see where people are coming from (and weed out the nonsense responses) and free-form questions that are full of insights.
+  We're not claiming this is a scientifically sound survey, since we don't actually have a research question, but it is a way to get a lot of feedback.
 -->

 ---